A Revisit to Ordered Statistics Decoding: Distance Distribution and Decoding Rules: Ordered Statistics in OSD

 where $\mathbf{1}_{\mathcal{X}}(x) = 1$ if $x \in \mathcal{X}$ and $\mathbf{1}_{\mathcal{X}}(x) = 0$, otherwise.
 For the sequence of ordered received signals $[\widetilde R]_1^n$, the $\mathrm{pdf}$ of $\widetilde{R}_i$ and the joint $\mathrm{pdf}$ of $\widetilde{R}_i$ and $\widetilde{R}_j$, $0 \leq u<v \leq n$, are respectively given by

 and

-{ In OSD, the ordered received sequence is divided into MRB and redundancy parts as defined in Section \ref{Sec::Preliminaries}.
+In OSD, the ordered received sequence is divided into MRB and redundancy parts as defined in Section \ref{Sec::Preliminaries}.
 Then, the reprocessing re-encodes the MRB bits with TEPs to generate entire codeword estimates with redundancy bits.
 Thus, it is necessary to find the number of errors within these two parts (i.e., MRB and the redundancy part) separately, since they will affect the distance between codeword estimates and the received sequence in different ways, which will be further investigated in the subsequent sections.
-First of all, the statistics of the number of errors in the ordered hard-decision vector $\widetilde{\mathbf{y}}$ is summarized in the following Lemma. \begin{lemma} Let random variable $E_a^b$ denote the number of errors in the positions from $a$ to $b$, $1\leq a < b \leq n$ over the ordered hard-decision vector $\widetilde{\mathbf{y}}$.
-The probability mass function $p_{E_a^b}(j)$ of $E_a^b$, for $0\!\leq\! j\! \leq\! b-a+1$, is given by
+First of all, the statistics of the number of errors in the ordered hard-decision vector $\widetilde{\mathbf{y}}$ is summarized in the following Lemma.